silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.8 =
+* changed some class names to avoid clashes with other plugins that people reported
+* turned simple_html_dom code into a class of its own to avoid clashes with other plugins that use this code, too
+* cleaning up entered data from surplus white space
+* styling fixes to the overlay on gallery
+* shielding against a bug with no videos on channels to retrieve yet

 = 0.7 =
 * fixed bug on get_category() being called on non-object (can't test it though)